bingeli1212/nitrile-preview/doc/DOC-tabular.md

     & 21
     ```

-It is also possible to specify horizontal rule
+In addition, a triple-hyphen and triple-equal-sign
-using a triple-hyphen such as the following
+will also end the current row and adds a 'hline' or 'dhline' row.

     ```tabular
     & Names